Britt Bonneau

 Britt Bonneau (born May 11, 1970) is an American college baseball coach who had been the head coach at Abilene Christian (ACU) from 1997 to the competition of the 2018 season.
 Under Bonneau, ACU played in nine NCAA Tournaments.
 Previously, he was an assistant at UTSA, Lubbock Christian, and Abilene Christian.
-Bonneau played professional baseball in the mid-1990s after playing college baseball at Lubbock Christian and Oklahoma.
+Bonneau played professional baseball in the mid-1990s after playing college baseball at Lubbock Christian and Oklahoma.In 2023 Bonneau was elected into the ACU Sports Hall of Fame.

 Playing career

 Bonneau played college baseball at Lubbock Christian (LCU) from 1989 to 1991 and Oklahoma in 1992.
 At LCU in 1991, he played on an NAIA World Series team and was named a First-Team All-American.
 At Oklahoma in 1992, he played in the College World Series.

 The Chicago Cubs signed Bonneau to a professional contract after college.
 He played in the Cubs' minor league system in 1993, advancing as far as short-season Geneva.
 He then played independent league baseball in 1994 and 1995 in the Texas–Louisiana League.